-Free cash flow theory was developed by Jensen (1986) where FCF was described as net cash flow less the requirements of projects having a positive net present value.
+Jensen (1986) developed free cash flow theory where FCF was described as net cash flow less the requirements of projects having a positive net present value.
 Jensen is credited with creating the notion of free cash flow.
 According to Jensen (1986), a company's agency conflict with its shareholders is intensified when it generates positive free cash flow.
 The problem arises due to the fact that when a business has an excess of cash on hand, there is no need for the management of that business to utilize the capital markets in order to obtain further money.
 In contrast to the restrictions imposed by capital providers if the funds had been raised on the capital market, the company's management is now free to make any spending and investment decisions they see fit.

-The free cash flow hypothesis has its critiques who believe it encourages short-term thinking by preventing investments that might result in long-term profits (Cornett, Guo, Khaksari, &Tehranian, 2010).
+The free cash flow hypothesis has its critiques who believe it encourages short-term thinking by preventing investments that might result in long-term profits (Cornett, Guo, Khaksari, & Tehranian, 2010).
 If organizations' development possibilities are constrained and the surplus cash cannot be spent safely elsewhere, shareholders would rather have it returned to them via share buyback plans or dividends.
 Shareholders are concerned that the growth opportunities for the firms may be limited.
 On the other side, management would fritter away the spare cash on investments that did not produce a return, on administrative redundancy, and on benefits for management.
-The free cash flow (FCF) hypothesis states that when companies generate large amounts of FCF but lack access to attractive investment opportunities, the management of such companies would likely misuse the FCF, driving up agency costs (Pandey, 2010).
+The free cash flow (FCF) hypothesis states that when companies generate large amounts of FCF but lack access to attractive investment opportunities, the management of such companies would likely misuse the FCF, driving up agency costs (Rochmah & Ardianto, 2020).

-The FCF theory is related to the study's findings since Brush et al. (2000) found that when there is surplus FCF, managers' self-interest leads to wastefulness and inefficiency at work.
+The FCF theory is pertinent to the variables of the current research as it holds that when there is surplus FCF, managers' self-interest leads to wastefulness and inefficiency at work.
 This study aims to investigate this phenomenon.
-According to this concept, free cash flow (FCF) has an influence on a company's profitability because it raises agency costs inside the business.
+According to this concept, free cash flow has an influence on a company's profitability because it raises agency costs inside the business.
 A decrease in the company's profitability will result in a reduction in dividends.
 This suggests a negative relationship between liquidity and dividend payments, as predicted by the hypothesis.